alexpdp7/wakat/tutorials/basic_spring_boot.rst

 You then should unzip this project somewhere in your system and import it to Eclipse.
 In general, Eclipse creates new projects within the user's `workspace` directory, which in Windows is located in `C:\\Users\\<username>\\workspace`.
 If you wish, unzip it there; you should now have a file with full path `C:\\Users\\<username>\\workspace\\<artifact name>\\pom.xml` among other files.

 Now, to add this project to Eclipse, you will need to select the "File", "Import..." menu option, choose "Existing Maven Projects" from the "Maven" section and select the folder where the `pom.xml` file resides as the "Root Directory".
+A checkbox next to `pom.xml` should appear- ensure it is checked.
+Click on "Finish", and your project should appear in the "Package Explorer".

 This will take a while, as Eclipse sets up the project and downloads all dependencies.
 When Eclipse stops doing things, you should locate a `<Artifact>Application.java` file within `src/main/java`, right-click on it, choose "Run As", "Java Application" and it will be started.
 The Console view in Eclipse should show a bunch of text and one of the last lines should be::